indiana-university/rivet-icons/README.md

 + import './icon-diamond.js';
 ```

-Once the icon is registered, a custom event (`rvtIconRegistered`) is dispatched to the `document`.
-The `name` of the icon is included in the [event detail property](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/detail).
+Listen to the custom `rvtIconRegistered` event to know when each icon has been registered and is ready to be displayed.
+In the following example, the name of the icon ("diamond") is logged to the console after the custom `icon-diamond.js` module is processed.

 ```js
 document.addEventListener('rvtIconRegistered', (event) => {